-Acoustic block can act as load bearing units and some can incorporate with reinforcement design.
+Acoustic block can act as load bearing units and can be incorporated with reinforcement design.

-Building Owners or Facility Managers shall be carried out a preventive maintenance and rountine inspection to ensure all ACMV system are running based on design requirement and Operation and Maintenance Manual.
+Building Owners or Facility Managers shall carry out preventive maintenance and routine inspection to ensure all ACMV system are operating based on design requirement and Operation and Maintenance Manual recommendations.